desarae/portfolio/README.md

 ## Beta Testing

 * The beta site is located at beta.desaraev.com
-* The CSS Change for beta is <link href='https://rawgit.com/Desaraevdotcom/portfolio/blogger/stylesheets/beta.min.css' media='all' rel='stylesheet' type='text/css'/>
+* The CSS Change for beta is <code> link href='https://rawgit.com/Desaraevdotcom/portfolio/blogger/stylesheets/beta.min.css' media='all' rel='stylesheet' type='text/css'/ </code>
-*

 ## Responsive

 All the themes are responsive and include a secondary hamburger menu.